Wednesday, April 15, 2026

 "Let go of worrying about how the broken pieces of life will fit together again.
 Instead, simply hold onto to Mary and love her.
 Then, God will have room to take the shattered shards that seemed hopeless, and from the hollow He can make me whole."

 Although I know God is with me, and that His path for me has already been trodden by His divine feet, I still find it hard sometimes to just keep going without having knowledge of what's up ahead.
 To not be privy to His plan for how He will restore me sometimes leaves me feeling a little bit anxious.
 But children do not think like this.
-Children just keep moving, in child-like trust, and don't seem to need to know the details.
+Children just keep moving, and in innocent trust, they don't need to know the details.

 This is why Mary's motherhood and intercession in my life is such a beautiful gift to me.
 It was so random to come across that link which I saved so long ago, on a day when I have felt particularly hollow...
 I am always amazed at how much God allows His mother to be my mother.
 To be with me in moments of despair, darkness and grief.
 She is so loving and gentle, especially when I am such a baby.
 She draws me up into her arms, safe within her mantle, so to carry me to the feet of Jesus.